nghianm2803/taskflow-fe/README.md

 - View all of my tasks
 - Sort all of my tasks by status, priority or deadline
 - Switch light and dark theme
+- Get notification when manager assign a new task to me
+- Get notification when others member comment on my task
+- Get notification about new comment on the task I already commented

 <p align="right">(<a href="#readme-top">back to top</a>)</p>